GenesysCloudBlueprints/genesys-cloud-event-streaming-blueprint/blueprint/index-draft.md

 6. In the **Details** tab, accept the default name (Amazon EventBridge Source) or type a different name.
 7. Select the **Configuration** tab.
 ![EventBridge source configuration](./images/AdminUIEventBridgeSourceConfiguration.png)
 8. Enter your 12-digit AWS account ID and the region where to create the partner event source.
-You can get the AWS accoubt details from the AWS console.
+You can get the AWS account details from the AWS console.
 ![AWS user summary](./images/AWSUserSummary.png)
 9. Enter a unique **Event Source Suffix** name to append to the event source in the AWS account as it is used as the name of the EventBridge bus in the AWS.
 Avoid spaces and special characters in the string.
 10. In **Topic Filtering**, select the notification topics that you want to send to EventBridge.
 For conversation events, it must be at least `v2.detail.events.conversation.{id}.customer.end` and `v2.detail.events.conversation.{id}.customer.start`.
 For more information about the list of available topics for the integration, see [Available Topics](https://developer.genesys.cloud/api/rest/v2/notifications/available_topics "Opens the Available topics") in Genesys Cloud Developer Center.